skylar-koningin/cider_install_scripts/README.md

 ## Licensing

-Skylar's Cider Install Scripts is licensed under both the Apache License 2.0 and the BSD 3-Clause License.
+Cider Install Scripts are licensed under both the Apache License 2.0 and the BSD 3-Clause License.
 You must comply with both licenses.
 See the `LICENSE` and `NOTICE` files for full details.

 Assets from the Cider Collective (https://cider.sh and https://taproom.cider.sh/assets) are used under their respective open-source licenses.